f2js/cust-order-service/readme.md

 This is the service handling creation and fetching of orders for the customer.

 ## Status
 Currently only in proof-of-concept state.
-In order to work you need to manually open a SSH connection to the database droplet, and run `~/hbase/bin/hbase thrift start -p 9090 --inforport 9095`
+In order to work you need to manually open a SSH connection to the database droplet, and run `~/hbase/bin/hbase thrift start -p 9090 --inforport 9095` to start the thrift interface which the service connects to.
+The thift interface will end if you close the SSH connection.

 ## Database
 The service uses HBase as the database.
 Below is a sketch of the datamodel.